mdoradocode/DBMS_CS457/PA4/Readme.txt

 **--EXECUTION AND COMPILE INSTRUCTIONS:--**
-Open the file location such that you see a directory filled with "mdorado_pa3.py" and "PA3_test.sql" in your terminal or command prompt
+Open the file location such that you see a directory filled with "mdorado_pa4.py" and "PA4_test.sql" in your terminal or command prompt

 Make sure the test script labeled “PA3_test.sql” is in the same dir as the python file

-type "python mdorado_pa3.py" and press enter, this will run the test file and give the correct output.
+There are two methods for exection that are outlined in the test videos included with submission.
+1) Executing with two terminals open to the same program file Open two terminals and navigate to the same directory (containing the program file and the test sql) run the following command on each as quickly as you can (I reccomend pre typing the command in each, then pressing enter on each) python3 mdorado_pa4.py
+    You should see an output on terminal 1 and 2 for process 1 and 2 respectively
+2) Executing with a multi-thread method
+    Open a terminal up to the directory containing mdorado_pa4.py, the test sql file, and the runScripts.py.
+Type the following command in python3 runScripts.py
+    Both processes will run in a multithread environment, the results/terminal output will be messy, but it is correct